Li0nMo0se/xtensor-basic/README.md

 **I believe the best is to use as many smid instructions as possible and use some threads performing those big smid instructions.**

 ![](benchmark/benchmark(2000,%203000,%20100)_cut_plot.png)

+Finally, from ksize=100 and ksize=1000 the speed for each approach is the same but Numba. **Therefore, a ksize greater than 100 do not improve the speed**.
 #### Questions:

 **What is our target ksize?**